-The Risk Committee is a newly formed committee, it is composed of five members and is responsible for overseeing the risk management practices of the Association surrounding capital, credit, interest rate, liquidity, environmental, market, technology, operational, reputational, and legal and compliance risks.
+The Risk Committee is composed of five members and is responsible for overseeing the risk management practices of the Association surrounding capital, credit, interest rate, liquidity, environmental, market, technology, operational, reputational, and legal and compliance risks.
 The committee creates a transparent environment of open communication between management and the Board to effectively manage Association risk.